 The UNCSA School of Drama offers an undergraduate Bachelor of Fine Arts degree with concentrations in Acting and Directing.
 Along with your online application and required documents, you will audition and interview with arts faculty.
-Admission decisions are based on a combination of your artistic and academic merits.
+Admission decisions are made after all auditions are completed and are based on a combination of your artistic and academic merits.

 Deadlines & Audition Dates

 Auditions for the 2023-24 academic year will be announced this fall.

 Representatives from Drama are available at industry events to meet with interested candidates.
 We welcome all interested students to stop by and learn more about UNCSA.

 Applicants should have or be on track to receive a high school diploma or equivalent with the following academic subjects:

 |English||4||Four units in English emphasizing grammar, composition, and literature|

 |Foreign Language||2||Two consecutive credits of the same language.
 American Sign Language is acceptable|

 |Social Studies||2||Includes a U.S. History credit|